How to Create a Members-Only WooCommerce Purchasing Club: Your Complete Step-by-Step Guide

 - Create one or more passwords that give access to your store without the need for a WordPress user account.

-- Check the Logged in users box to automatically give access to users who do have a WordPress account
+- Check the Logged in users box to automatically give access to users who do have a WordPress account.
+You can also select which user roles will have access.

 You can also combine the two approaches if you want a way to give certain types of users access without creating an account for them.